Buyer Protection policy

 Please make sure dispute reports are filed by the registered account holder.
 In some cases, we'll need you to provide proof of identity before we refund you.

 Refunds for Afterpay purchases will be made with the involvement of Afterpay (see below for more details).

-If we decide you meet the eligibility criteria (above), we may provide you with a refund in the following circumstances:
+If we decide you meet the eligibility criteria, we may provide you with a refund in the following circumstances.

-You won’t be eligible where you mistakenly purchase an item or a different kind of item to what you intended.
+You won't be eligible where you mistakenly purchase an item, or a different kind of item than what you intended.

 You won't be eligible If you buy an item and subsequently decide you do not want it.

 For example, if you buy a Christmas present for your partner but they do not like it, you won't be able to get your money back or return it.

 Buyer Protection will not apply where: